2024 Solar Incentives Guide for South Plainfield, NJ - Tax Credits & Rebates

 When someone says "solar incentives," you likely think of federal incentives first.
 You might have heard of the Federal Solar Investment Tax Credit, or ITC.
 The ITC is a tax credit that reduces your taxes by a certain percentage of the money you spend installing solar panels.

 The ITC was originally for 30% of the cost of solar panel installation, although it has fluctuated slightly over the years between 26-30%.
 The installation date of your solar system will determine what percentage you qualify for.
 The cost of installation includes the panels themselves as well as the cost of equipment, accessories and labor.
-There is no maximum claim amount.
-The ITC applies to solar panels installed after January 1, 2006, on your primary or secondary residence.
+There is no maximum amount you can claim.
+The ITC can be applied to solar systems installed after January 1, 2006, on your primary or secondary residence.
 The residence must be owned by you and in the United States.

-The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as retitling it the Clean Energy Credit).
-The Clean Energy Credit lasts until 2035.
-Solar installation projects started after January 1, 2022, and completed by the end of 2032 may qualify for a 30% tax credit.
-The amount will then decrease slightly each year until the current program ends.
+The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+Under the new program, solar installation projects that are completed between 2022 and 2032, can qualify for a 30% tax credit.
+This credit amount will then see a slight annual decrease until the end of the current Clean Energy Credit in 2035.
 The expansion to the program also makes it easier to get credit for energy storage systems, starting in 2023.

 More information about the new Inflation Reduction Act can be found here.
-The best way to understand how the new Clean Energy Credit applies to you is to talk with your local South Plainfield solar panel installation expert.
+The best way to understand how the new Clean Energy Credit applies to you is to talk with your local South Plainfield solar panel company.

 State & Local Solar Incentives